 Qt Application Manager

 appman) is a headless daemon by itself.
-A suitable QML file needs to be supplied on the command-line or via a config file at startup, which will act as a compositing window manager using the APIs that are exported from the C++ side.
+You need to supply a suitable QML file via the command-line or via a config file at startup, which then acts as a compositing window manager using the APIs that are exported from the C++ side.

 - Logging and Debugging

 - Migrating code from 5.11 to 5.12

 A command-line utility to trigger the installation of a specified package on the target device.

 A command-line utility to manage the installation of packages.

 - QtApplicationManager QML module

 - QtApplicationManager.Application QML module

 Learn how to write your first System UI.

 Learn how to animate windows to appear and disappear.